giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 ### giantswarm.io/organization

-- TODO Found on a variety of resources in both MC and WC.
-Value is the name of the organization the resource is assigned to.
+An organization is a key concept in the Giant Swarm platform, used to isolate [tenants]({{< relref "/vintage/platform-overview/multi-tenancy" >}}).
+This label is used on a variety of resources to associate them with one organization.
+The value is the name of the organization.

 ### giantswarm.io/prevent-deletion